anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

-### 1xP4DE.24xlarge
+### 1xP4DE.24xlarge (LoRA)
-The numbers below were measured on a 1xP4DE node with 8xA100-80G.
+The numbers below were measured on a 1xP4DE node with 8xA100-80 for LoRA fine-tuning.
 The effective cost computed here is based on the hourly rate of on-demand price on AWS (i.e. $40.77/hr).
 The charge is still based on instance hours used, but this gives a good comparison basis to token-based pricing.
 This cost does not consider startup time, checkpointing, etc